manusant/spark-swagger/README.md

     }
 }
 ```
-There two methods to bind endpoins:
+There are two ways to bind endpoins:
 1 - Via *SparkSwagger.endpoint()* method (Example above)
 2 - Via an endpoints resolver using *SparkSwagger.endpoints()* method.
 An endpoint resolver is anything that can supply endpoint instances.
 The code below shows a *Guice* (https://github.com/google/guice) impelentation for a resolver.
 ```java